 Various types and doses of green tea extracts taken by mouth have been linked with several cases of liver damage in recent years.
 Most of those affected were women and many were taking green tea extract for weight loss.
 Most patients recovered within 4 months after stopping the green tea extract.
 However, there is one case report of acute liver failure in a woman who then needed a liver transplant.
 Her doctors concluded that her condition was likely caused by over-the-counter green tea extract capsules for weight loss.

 Green tea has been well tolerated in clinical studies of patients with prostate cancer.
 One study found that the most commonly reported side effects of green tea were gastrointestinal symptoms.
 These were mild except for two reports of severe anorexia and moderate breathing problems.
-There is evidence that consuming 10 or more cups of green tea/ day for long periods of time may cause headaches, which may be due to caffeine content in the tea.

 - Is green tea approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?

 Green tea is available in the United States in food products and dietary supplements.
 Because dietary supplements are regulated as foods, not as drugs, FDA approval is not required unless specific claims about disease prevention or treatment are made.